tsackton/taelgar/Worldbuilding/Tentative/~Great Bay~.md

----
-tags: [place, status/unknown]
-typeOf: bay
-partOf: Sea of Storms
----

-%% The large bay east of Drankor on the map. %%
+The large bay east of Drankor on the map.